Sonaza/Experiencer/README.md

 * Shift left-click pastes current statistics to chat editbox.
 Shift control left-click for quick paste.

 * **Reputation:** Holding shift while scrolling with mouse wheel over reputation bar will cycle through recent reputations.
-* **Artifact:** Shift middle-click will open the artifact talent menu if an artifact is equipped.
-* **Honor:** Shift middle-click will toggle honor talents frame or [FlashTalent](http://wow.curseforge.com/addons/flashtalent/) (another one of my addons) honor talent window if it is installed.

 ## Dependencies
 Experiencer uses Ace3, LibSharedMedia and LibDataBroker which are included in the /libs directory.